 received his MA and PhD in political science from Stanford University,

-the Major) from Yale University.
+BA in economics from Yale University.